MileHacker Logo

 Service Number Notes

-Unified European Emergency (Ambulance, Police, Fire) 112 Single number across Europe.
+Unified European Emergency (Ambulance, Police, Fire) 112 Single number all Over europe.

 Medical Emergency (Ambulanza) 118 Direct for ambulance service.